Chokecherry and Sierra Madre Wind Energy Project

-The Chokecherry and Sierra Madre Wind Energy Project is large-scale wind farm located near Rawlins, Wyoming, currently under construction.
-If completed as scheduled in 2026, it is expected to become the largest wind farm in the United States and one of the largest in the world.
-Located largely on federal lands, the project is being built in conjunction with the TransWest Express transmission line to supply power to the California market.
-Originally slated for completion in 2020, the goal was extended to 2026 in 2019 amid permitting, environmental, and construction delays.
+The Chokecherry and Sierra Madre Wind Energy Project is large-scale wind farm currently under construction near Rawlins, Wyoming.
+If completed as scheduled in 2029, it will likely become one of the largest wind farm in the United States and the world.
+Located largely on federal lands, the project is being built in conjunction with the TransWest Express transmission line to supply power to California.
+Originally slated for completion in 2020, the finish date was extended to 2026 in 2019 amid permitting, environmental, and construction delays and then extended further to June 2029.

 History and context

 Power Company of Wyoming (PCW) began planning around 2005 for approximately 1,000 wind turbines on lands owned by The Overland Trail Ranch, located south of Rawlins, Wyoming, in Carbon County, a former coal mining area.
 In 2007, PCW installed 10 test turbines to test and verify the wind resources in the proposed area.
 With this project, Wyoming is following the footsteps of Iowa, Kansas, Oklahoma, and Texas in taking advantage of its substantial wind resources.
 Major barriers to the development of wind power in Wyoming include an aging power grid, opposition due to aesthetics, concerns over the impact of wind turbines on airborne wildlife, and skepticism from the backbone of the state's economy, the fossil fuel industry.
 However, falling oil and coal prices have incentivized the state to reconsider its position with regards to renewable energy.
 According to economist Robert Godby at the University of Wyoming, who studied the impact of wind power in his state, the addition of 6,000 MW of wind power could generate over $2 billion in tax revenue and $10 billion in investments in ten years.
 He added that while it may not be enough to replace coal, its positive impact is considerable.

 The Chokecherry and Sierra Madre Wind Energy Project is financially backed by Philip Anschutz, a billionaire from Denver, Colorado, who made his fortune largely in the fossil fuel industry.
 In general, support for it comes not from political ideology but rather economics.
 Thanks to efforts by private companies and state governments looking for better ways to harness renewable energy and to combat climate change, the wind power industry is now becoming more and more financially feasible and economically competitive, enough to satisfy fiscal conservatives.

 This is one of the priority infrastructure projects of the Trump administration in 2017.
 In January that year, it obtained approval from the U.S. Bureau of Land Management for its first phase, the construction and installation of 500 wind turbines.
 The Fish and Wildlife Service also gave the green light.
 Both agencies said that not only is the environmental impact of this phase negligible, it would be a net positive for the eagles in the area.
 PCW claimed that the 1,500 MW of power generated from the first phase of the project could help reduce U.S. carbon emissions by millions of tons per year.